camerondurham/ch/README.md

 This was designed to generalize how we develop C++ code in CSCI 104 to be portable enough to use whichever Docker container you choose.
 Of course, this project would not be possible without the reference of [docker/cli](https://github.com/docker/cli) for examples of how to use the Docker Engine API.

+**2023-05-13 Update**

+This project This was built before I knew anything about [Nix](https://nixos.org) or [nix-shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell).
+I've realized those tools are far superior for addressing this problem where a specific compiler and debugging tools are required.

 ## Installation